marian-scientific/projects/03005 - Variable Time Ball Drop/FINAL_REPORT.md

 The prototype also continued to pursue self-sourced electromagnets for the purposes of output indication.
 This parallels the efforts of [13001](https://github.com/marian-scientific/reports/tree/Christ/13001%20-%20GPIO%20Electromagnet) and [03002](https://github.com/marian-scientific/reports/tree/Christ/03002%20-%20Low-power%20Electromagnetic%20Visual%20Indicator) at Marian Scientific.

 Lastly, this project was an opportunity to pilot the new reporting format at Marian Scientific (see [PROGRESS_TRACKER.md](https://github.com/marian-scientific/reports/blob/Christ/03005%20-%20Variable%20Time%20Ball%20Drop/PROGRESS_TRACKER.md)), which involved detailing summaries of daily tasks with photo, video, and other evidence, alongside a running tally of labor hours spent on the project.
 This serves many purposes.
-First, it serves as an excellent journal of tasks completed, which makes compiling this final report extremely straightforward, while being a great record of tasks completely and observations made, which can be referenced in the future.
+First, it serves as an excellent journal of tasks completed, which makes compiling this final report extremely straightforward, while being a great record of tasks completed and observations made, which can be referenced in the future.
 Second, it enables future project labor estimates to be more accurately made by serving as a basis of comparison.
 Finally, it allows for a formal archive of all endeavors relative to the project scope.
 As such, this report does not need to exhaustively regurgitate all steps of the investigation and design process, as that list already exists in the accompanying progress tracker document.
 To this end, this report will focus primarly on the downselected prototype, with only a brief summary of the investigations made on the alternate configurations.

 Parts List
 ----------